Hermes Agent

 FAQ

-How do I install a skill from the library?
+How do I inspect a skill from the library?

 Is it safe to install community skills?